Reference-free cell-type deconvolution of multi-cellular spatially resolved transcriptomics data

 We can also visualize the top marker genes for each deconvolved

 cell-type.
-We will use deconvolved cell-types 5
+We will use deconvolved cell-types 5 and 1 as examples

 here.
 We will define the top marker genes here as genes highly expressed